Noisy Interactive Quantum Communication

 We first consider the case of adversarial errors.
-Let $l_c$ be the number of rounds of the recurrence method for entanglement distillation necessary to reach the $F = 0.82$ bound.
-This number is independent of $N$, and depends only on the initial $F$.
-As described in the proof of Theorem \ref{th:iidstandopt}, each round of the recurrence method only requires a linear length message in each direction.
-After this bound is reached, one last linear length classical message is sufficient to generate a linear amount of entanglement through teleportation via an induced depolarizing channel of quantum capacity $Q > 0$, so standard quantum error correction techniques enables us to extract near perfect entanglement at this point.
-Once we have near perfect entanglement, we can use techniques from the basic simulation protocol to perform successful simulation of noiseless protocols, hence achieving our goals.
-The protocol described above requires the communication of $2 l_c + 1$ messages to distill near perfect entanglement, independent of $N$, followed by an actual simulation phase, so the simulation protocol can tolerate a constant error rate (though inversely proportional in $l_c$), requires a constant rate of noisy entanglement consumption (though exponential in $l_c$ since each round of the recurrence method consumes at least half of the noisy EPR pairs), and has a constant, positive rate of communication (though inversely proportional in the amount of consumed noisy EPR pairs).
-Details will appear in a future version of this work.
+Let $l_c$ be the number of rounds of the recurrence method~\cite{BBPSSW95} for entanglement distillation necessary to reach the $F = 0.82$ bound.
+This number is independent of $N$, and depends only on the initial value of the parameter~$F$.
+As described in the proof of \cref{th:iidstandopt}, each round of the recurrence method only requires a linear length classical message in each direction.
+After this bound is reached, one last linear length classical message is sufficient to generate a linear amount of entanglement through teleportation via an induced depolarizing channel of non-zero quantum capacity~$C_Q$.
+Standard quantum error correction techniques enable us to extract near-perfect entanglement at this point.
+Once we have near-perfect entanglement, we can use techniques from the basic simulation protocol to perform successful simulation of noiseless protocols and hence achieve our goal.
+The protocol sketched above requires the communication of $2 l_c + 1$ messages to distill near-perfect entanglement, independent of $N$, followed by a phase of simulating the message transmissions from the original protocol.
+The simulation protocol tolerates a constant error rate, though inversely proportional to $l_c$.
+It requires a constant rate of noisy entanglement consumption, which is exponential in $l_c$ since each round of the recurrence method consumes at least half of the noisy EPR pairs.
+The protocol has a constant, positive rate of communication, though inversely proportional to the number of consumed noisy EPR pairs.